ghostverse/Ghost-Business-Email-Extractor/README.md

 9. **Free Email Domain Filtering:**
    - The script uses a predefined list of free email domains (e.g., Gmail, Yahoo, Outlook) to filter out non-business emails.

-10. **Version Check:**
-    - The main script is conditionally executed only when the script is directly run (not imported as a module).

 ### How to Use:

 1. Run the script.